AleksandarDzudzevic/Project_unit_4/README.md

 5. “How to - Search Bar.”
 How To Create a Search Bar, https://www.w3schools.com/howto/howto_css_searchbar.asp.

 ## Development
-Explain how I was challenged and how I solved with explaining the lines of codes.
+#### Design aspect of the social network

-### 1. The social network website will provide a  secure login and registration system.
+### Success Criteria 1: The social network website will provide a  secure login and registration system.
 #### Password encryption
 ```.py
 from passlib.context import CryptContext